d3js-in-action-third-edition/code-files/chapter_04/README.md

     * `visualization.css` is where we will add styles for our visualizations.
 It already contains the style properties applied to responsive SVG containers, following the strategy described in chapter 1.
 * The `/js` folder contains two JavaScript files.
 Since we will work on two different charts, separating our code into multiple files will make it easier to understand, write and maintain.
     * `line-chart.js` is where you'll create the line chart.
-    * `donut-chart.js` is where you'll create the donut chart.
+    * `arcs.js` is where you'll draw the arcs of a donut chart.
 * `index.html` contains the markup and text that composes the project.
 The D3 library, the CSS files, and the JavaScript files are already loaded in this file.